Mahmoud Zulfikar

-Mahmoud Qasdy Ahmed Mourad Zulfikar (18 February 1914 – 22 May 1970) was an Egyptian film director, producer, screenwriter, and actor.
+Mahmoud Zulfikar (محمود ذو الفقار; February 18, 1914 – May 22, 1970) was an Egyptian film director, producer, screenwriter, and actor.
 He was a major figure in Egyptian film industry.

-He started his career as an architect, before becoming an actor in 1939.
-Zulfikar was one of the most prominent artists in Egyptian cinema, he was known for his boldness and adventure with the new talents he presented to the Egyptian audience, later, he was nicknamed the "Talent Finder".
-Zulfikar was able to go beyond the limits of the film location with accurate calculations and through his imaginations, he could make his scripts alive.
+He started his career as an architect, before starting his film career as an actor in 1939.
+Zulfikar was one of the most prominent artists in Egypt.
+He was known for his boldness and adventure with the new talents he presented to the Egyptian audience, later, he was nicknamed the "Talent Finder".

+Growing up in an aristocratic family.
+He's also the elder brother of filmmaker Ezz El-Din Zulfikar and actor Salah Zulfikar.
+He obtained his high school diploma in 1930, then a bachelor's degree in architecture in 1935.
+He joined the Ministry of Endowments in the Islamic Decorations Department.
+There, he met the director Hussein Fawzy, who nominated him for the lead role in the film Bayayet El Tiffah (1939), and also the lead role opposite the singer Malak in the film El awda il al rif (1939).

+Afterwards, his films followed, thus beginning a long career in acting, followed by his illustrious career in filmmaking, proving that he is a multi-talented artist.
+He was able to go beyond the limits of the film location with accurate calculations and through his imaginations, he could make his scripts alive.
 This earned him in Egypt the nickname of "The Event Maker".
+He assumed direct control over most aspects of his filmmaking, Zulfikar cultivated an expertise in screenwriting, directing, editing, and producing.

 Early life

 Mahmoud Qasdy Ahmed Mourad Zulfikar was born on February 18, 1914, in Tanta, Egypt.
+Born to an aristocratic family of a prominent position in Egypt.
 His father, Ahmed Mourad Bek Zulfikar, served as a senior police commissioner in the Ministry of Interior and his mother Nabila hanem Zulfikar was a housewife.

 He was the fourth among eight siblings.
 His brother Mohamed who would grow up to be a businessman, Soad, Fekreya, Ezz El-Dine who would grow up to be a famous filmmaker.
 They were followed by brothers Kamal, Salah, the famous actor and producer and finally Mamdouh who would grow up to be a businessman.